Zero sound in a quantum gas of spin-3/2 atoms with multipole exchange interaction: Acknowledgements

 \section{Acknowledgements}

-The authors acknowledge support from the National Research Foundation of Ukraine, Grant No. 0120U104963, Ministry of Education and Science of Ukraine, Research Grant No. 0122U001575, National Academy of Sciences of Ukraine, Project No. 0121U108722, and STCU project "Magnetism in Ukraine Initiative", Grant No. 9918.
+The authors acknowledge support from the National Research Foundation of Ukraine, Grant No. 0120U104963, Ministry of Education and Science of Ukraine, Research Grant No. 0122U001575, National Academy of Sciences of Ukraine, Project No. 0121U108722, and STCU project "Magnetism for Ukraine", Grant No. 9918.

 \begin{appendix}